web-infra-dev/rsbuild/packages/document/docs/en/config/output/convertToRem.md

 - **Type:** `boolean | object`
 - **Default:** `false`

-By setting `output.convertToRem`, the Builder can do the following things:
+By setting `output.convertToRem`, the Rsbuild can do the following things:

 - Convert px to rem in CSS.
 - Insert runtime code into the HTML template to set the fontSize of the root element.